solo-fsw/tone-marker/README.md

 ### Volume

 Different values of input audio volume might affect Tone Marker performance in different ways.
-The currently recommended volume level is 65% (on a windows PC).
+The currently recommended volume level is 65% (on a windows PC) or 90% (on VR glasses).

+Furthermore, VR glasses seem to have a lower volume output, so heightening the gain of the marker soundfiles is recommended.
 Marker functionality can be monitored by checking the green LEDs.

 ### Additional information / sources